Pablitto007/rentacar/README.md

 # rentacar
 Rent a car system.
 Web application that simulates simply rent a car company software.
-App is able to store data on cars, customers and rental transactions.
-You can do some CRUD opertions on stored data.
-JDBC Template from Spring was my choose to work with Oracle DBMS.
+App stores data of cars, customers and rental transactions.
+You can perform few common CRUD opertions on stored data.
+Spring JDBC Template is working with Oracle DBMS here.
-Another functionality is authentication and authorization based on Spring Security.
+Application also provides authentication and authorization functionalities based on Spring Security.

-Please note that Customers entity has two subtypes (Persons and Compmanies)  ans this is implemented as a single table in database.
+Please find out more from quick showcase:

 Used technologies: Java 8, 7, Spring-MVC 4, Spring Security, JSP (JSTL, CSS Bootstrap),
                     SQL, PL/SQL, Spring JDBC Template.